acyeh-lab/ST/README.md

   - **Takes about X min**

 ## (4) Analyze Data with Python
-  - In data directory, include the following for our python analysis:
+  - In data directory, include the following, which will be used for our python analysis:
-    1. "proseg"
+    1. "proseg" = Proseg generated files
-    2. "hne"
+    2. "hne" = H&E files
-    3. "anndata"
+    3. "anndata" = Annodated metadata
+    4. "python" = Include python files and Jupyter notebook
+  - In the same directory, other shared folders (used for R and for general intput/output) include:
+    1. "rmd" = R Markdown
+    2. "figs" = Generated figures
+    3. "data" = Data files